pantrypoints/sp/content/en/research/voltaire/toleration/chapter-09.md

 Bonds, in this best of all imagined worlds,
 Endless disorder, chaos of distress,
 Must mix our little pleasures thus with pain;
-Nor why the guiltless suffer all this woe[261]
+Nor why the guiltless suffer all this woe
 In common with the most abhorrent guilt.
 ’Tis mockery to tell me all is well.

 Like learned doctors, nothing do I know.
 Plato has said that men did once have wings
 And bodies proof against all mortal ill;